MariuszKam/Github-Task/README.md

 "message": "User with username johndoe not found."
 }`

-2. If the provided Accept header is "application/xml", it returns 406 status code:
+2. If the provided Accept header is not "application/json", it returns 406 status code:

 `{
 "status": 406,
-"message": "Header 'application/xml' is unsupported for the Accept header."
+"message": "The Accept header value application/xml is unsupported."
 }`